 WPForms shows many validation messages right under the form field.
 It’s super easy for the customer to see what’s gone wrong and how to fix it.

-For example, if you enter your email address in the wrong format, WPForms tells you right away:
+For example, if you enter a common email address with a typo, WPForms tells you right away:

 This helps the customer to fix the problem before they submit the form.
 That will help to avoid form abandonment.